How to Write a Consulting Contract (Guide): Types and Terms to Include

 Example: All Work Product and Deliverables are and shall be considered a work made for hire for XYZ as such term is defined in Section 101 of the Copyright Act of 1976, as amended, and that as such XYZ owns and shall continue to own all right, title and interest in and to the Work Product and Deliverables.

-An exclusivity covenant is a different type of “non-compete” arrangement, which typically restricts you from entering into a similar agreement or particular business activity with other parties for a specified period of time.
+An exclusivity covenant is a different type of “non-compete” arrangement, which typically restricts you from entering into a similar agreement or a particular business activity with other parties for a specified period of time.

 Example: Consultant shall not, during the period in which this Agreement is in effect, provide similar or like Services on behalf of any other entity which is an actual or prospective competitor of XYZ, including companies or entities in the business of providing _____ services.